 You may have the right to demand compensation from another person after an accident.
-While you can While you can pursue a claim on your own, it’s always best to work with an experienced personal injury lawyer.
+While you can While you can pursue a claim on your own, it’s always best to work with an experienced personal injury lawyer in Orange County.
 Here's why:

 Personal Injury Cases Take Time

 An unexpected accident can turn your world upside down.
 Injuries can take months to heal and may require extensive medical care.
 You might even be forced to miss time at work while you get better.
 The last thing you need to do is divert your time and energy to a lawsuit.
 Hiring an attorney will give you the opportunity to focus on getting back on your feet.
 The more you can focus on your recovery, the less time it will take.

 Insurance Companies Want to Limit Your Award